Learning Management System for companies: What you really need today

 Self-directed learning

-Small, well-portioned learning units
+Small, well-sized learning units

 Recurring impulses

-What makes an LMS attractive to managers
+What makes an LMS attractive for managers

 Managers use an LMS differently than course participants.
 For them, the following points are especially important:

-💡 Relief in daily tasks
+💡 Relief in day-to-day work

 💡 Reliable information

-Why companies switch LMS
+Why companies switch LMSs

 The current LMS is too complex